 Who hasn’t ever tried a cannabis variety with a citrus aroma and taste?
 I guess we’ve all tried it and that’s because those strains contain a compound called Limonene that causes that fragrance.

 But the use of this natural component is not only to produce smells and flavors, as it has multiple benefits and applications, so I invite you to read about it below.

 🧐 What is Limonene ?

-It is a monoterpene that can be found in many cannabis genetics, it is the most common along with Myrcene and Caryophyllene.
+The Limonene terpene is a monoterpene that can be found in many cannabis genetics, it is the most common along with Terpene Myrcene and Caryophyllene (buy terpenes).
 It has its own medicinal properties, acts in synergy with cannabinoids and other substances to modulate and enhance its effect, and also has many industrial applications.

 🎬 What is it like in general terms?

 At the name of Consulting we process the information you give us in order to provide the requested service, perform the billing of the same.
 The data provided will be kept as long as the business relationship is maintained or for the years necessary to comply with legal obligations.
 The data will not be transferred to third parties except in cases where there is a legal obligation.
 You have the right to obtain confirmation as to whether SITE OF SHOPS ONLINE S.R.L. is processing your personal data and therefore you have the right to access your personal data, rectify inaccurate data or request its removal when the data is no longer necessary

 What is this terpene good for?
 As we said before, it has certain properties itself and some others that are accentuated when it acts together with the rest of the components of the plants.
 Limonene, or some of its isomers such as D-Limonene or L-Limonene, can be beneficial as a treatment thanks to the following properties:

 📱 Other uses and applications of this terpene